 Let’s face it, divorce at any age is difficult.
 However, divorcing after 50 poses unique challenges all of which can be handled if a proper plan is set in motion.

-Maniatis & Dimopoulos P.C., located in Tuckahoe, NY, is best known for its expertise in matrimonial and family law – helping high-net worth clients settle through often complicated divorce cases.
-Owner Gus Dimopoulos’ experience and readiness to go to trial has earned him a reputation of a no-nonsense litigator who is a strong advocate for his clients.
-For more information about Maniatis & Dimopoulos P.C., please visit our website at: www.dimolaw.com.
+Dimopoulos & Bruggemann P.C., located in Tuckahoe, NY, is best known for its expertise in matrimonial and family law – helping high-net-worth clients settle through often complicated divorce cases.
+Owner Gus Dimopoulos’ experience and readiness to go to trial has earned him a reputation as a no-nonsense litigator who is a strong advocate for his clients.
+For more information about Dimopoulos & Bruggemann P.C., please visit our website at www.dimolaw.com.